foldu/pi-config/extensions/guard/README.md

 Containment for approved bash commands.
 Each command runs inside bubblewrap.

 The hard security boundary.
 Stops fallout from bad commands that weren't found by the judge.
-Starts from an empty root and binds in only the system closure, your project dir (RW), and the configured writable dirs — everything else on the host (other home dirs, /root, /var, /opt) is **invisible**, not merely read-only.
-So `~/.ssh`, `~/.aws`, and other users' files aren't just unwritable, they don't exist inside the sandbox.
+Mounts the minimal amount of dirs needed to be realistically usable.
+All the secret files aren't visible by default.
+Well, except if you stored your secrets in /tmp or something.

-Also excludes paths from the CARE paper, so there is at least some sort of hard fallback for these.
+Also hard excludes paths from the CARE paper, so there is at least some sort of hard fallback for these.

 #### Sandboxing and ssh